devopsw18/docs/docs/Backend/ApisList/prelaunchApi.md

 # Prelaunch Api

-Note: APis here always have response with http state 200, even error message
+Note: APis here will always return response with http state 200, even it contains error message.

 ---
 ## Preregister doctor to get information on the app